ryash072007/HackCheck-API/README.md

 7. Store all the data sent by any user to keep accurate data tracking (and data saving for redundancy) [DONE]
 8. API to send the participant's code to the database.
 [DONE]

-9. Make a bool that tells if hackathon has started or not -> and then allow participant interaction
+9. Make a bool that tells if hackathon has started or not -> and then allow participant interaction [DONE]
 10. Make a request to get points of a particular team / all the teams.
 [DONE] [if all returns a sorted by point version]
 11. Server-side timing of hackathon
 12. Request to get time left in the hackathon